steveschnepp/blog.pwkf.org/_posts/2025-08-17-robo-rally-modding.md

 The effects of the handicap are:

 Handicap | Name | Effects
 ---|---|---
+-2 | **Play Just in time** | The player is not forced to fill registers in advance.
+He keeps his full 9-card hand and fills a register just before it is run.
--1 | **Player can swap cards** | Just before executing a register the player can swap its content with a yet unplayed one.
+-1 | **Swap remaining registers** | Just before executing a register the player can swap its content with an unexecuted one.
-0 | **Nothing special** | It's the regular game rules.
+0 | **Nothing special** | _Fully regular game rules_.
-1 | **The player keeps its dicarded cards for the next round** | They are not put back in the deck.
-Just waiting for the next round.
-This is similar to the Flash Memory upgrade, but mandatory.
+1 | **Keep Discarded cards** | Cards not used for programming are not discarded, they are put back on the available deck.
+So, in the next round they are picked or again & again if not used.
 Even for SPAM & others nasty cards.
-2 | **Damage Points** | Each time the player gets hit with any damage, he adds a damage point.
+2 | **Damage Points** | Each time the player gets hit with any damage, he adds 1 damage point.
 He can only draw 9 minus damage points cards from the deck.
 If he has more than 4 damage points, he fills his registers with the small amount of cards he draw, and places SPAM in each empty one.
-3 | **Spam Lover** | Same as level 2 but the forced empty SPAM are always in the beginning and not in the register of the player's chosing
+3 | **Spam Lover** | Same as level 2 but the forced SPAM cards are always added in the first registers, and not in the registers of the player's chosing.

 Each time a player resets, he fully repairs, so he removes his damage points.
 He still gets 2 SPAM added to his discard pile if he does not have the